 How Do I Know If I Should Hot Pack or Cold Pack When Canning?

-It is recommended that you follow a known and tested recipe when canning.
+It is recommended that you follow a known and tested recipe when canning in order to avoid known dangers.
 These recipes will normally make it clear if you should be hot packing or cold packing.
 We have several easy recipes in our recipes section.
 Additionally, you can check out our list of the best canning books to find some cookbooks with hundreds of tasty canning recipes.

 While there is never a time when you must hot pack it is often the preferred manner for various reasons.
 Just remember to use a tested recipe and don’t over think the process.
 Make sure to check out our list of the equipment you need to get started canning.